Token OPS

 Token Synchronization Process

-TON to TAC Bridge Process
+TON to TAC Transfer Process

-The process begins when a user initiates a cross-chain message transaction on the cross-chain contract, specifying the token address in the TON network.
+The process begins when a user initiates a message transaction through the TON Adapter, specifying the token address in the TON network.
 After transaction execution, sequencers index a created log message.
 They then verify the token’s creation on TON, retrieve its metadata, and form a message for the Merkle tree.
-This message facilitates new token deployment via the CrossChainLayerTokenFactory.
+This message facilitates new token deployment via the TokenFactory.
 Upon deployment completion, the token’s address is recorded in a correspondence dictionary linking TONTokenAddress to Layer2TokenAddress.

-TAC to TON Bridge Process
+TAC to TON Transfer Process

 Liquidity Management